JorgeLRW/whale/README.md

 ## License and citation

-The final repository will be released under a permissive license (MIT or BSD).
-Add the license of choice before publishing and cite the arXiv preprint once available.
+This project is released under the [MIT License](LICENSE).
+Please cite the forthcoming arXiv preprint once it is available; a `CITATION.cff` file will be published alongside the preprint metadata.

+## AI-assisted development

+Portions of the codebase and documentation were produced with the help of AI coding assistants.
+All generated content was reviewed, tested, and adapted by the author prior to release.